 9.5.2 Selection Experiment P800-8 (MASA, Clean speech, Headphone Presentation)

-Selection Experiment P800-6 evaluates IVAS for MASA clean speech under clean and impaired channel conditions using headphone presentation.
-See IVAS-8a, Annex E.8 for details.
+Selection Experiment P800-8 evaluates IVAS for MASA clean speech under clean and impaired channel conditions using headphone presentation.
+See Annex C.8 for details.

 The complete statistical evaluation of the requirement ToR tests for experiment P800-8 is given in the following table.
 The evaluation is done separately for the data from the two listening laboratories.